sakurairihito/presentation_at_lab_20211221/contents/vqs_dmft.md

 #### Foult-tolerant quantum computer

-- Quantum phase estimation algorithm
+- Algorithm based on Quantum phase estimation algorithm (~2015)
-- It assumes fault-tolerant QC
+- Too much hardware resources

 #### Quantum devices with limited hardware resources
 - e.g.) Noisy Intermediate Scale Devices (NISQ) noisy quantum devices with ~100 qubits, about 100 depth (# of time steps)
-- need to calculate expectation value of the square of the Hamiltonian (H. Chen et _al_., arXiv :2105.01703v2)
+- Need to calculate expectation value of the square of the Hamiltonian (H. Chen et _al_., arXiv :2105.01703v2)
 - Efficient methods for computing imaginary-time Green's functions need to be explored
 - Our work: new algorithm to compute the imaginary-time Green's function